 From San Floriano at Egna the Sentiero di Albrecht Dürer takes to the earth pyramids of Segonzano in the Cembra valley

-The legendary Sentiero del Dürer is a long-distance hiking trail, starts from the Klösterle near San Floriano in South Tyrol and leads through the forests and mountains up to the earth pyramids near Segonzano in the Valle di Cembra valley.
-It is about 28 km long and for the entire path, the estimated walking time is about 8-9 hours.
-But don't worry about the length: the path is divided into various sections of different difficulty levels, which means that you can choose for yourself where to start and stop the trail.
+The legendary Sentiero del Dürer is a long-distance hiking trail, starting from the Klösterle near San Floriano in South Tyrol and leading through the forests and mountains up to the earth pyramids near Segonzano in the Valle di Cembra.
+It is about 28 km long and it requires about 8-9 hours of walking time to be completed.
+But don't worry about the length: the path is split into various sections of varying difficulty levels, meaning that you can choose for yourself where to start and stop the trail.

 Description of the whole Sentiero del Dürer / Dürerweg:

-- Starting point is the Klösterle at San Floriano near Laghetti/Egna, South Tyrol
+- Starting point is the Klösterle in the hamlet of San Floriano near Laghetti/Egna, in South Tyrol

-Please note: the famous artist Albrecht Dürer completed the whole itinerary (27,9 km) and the wonderful watercolour paintings he created during this hike are the proof of it.
+Please note: the famous artist Albrecht Dürer completed the whole itinerary (27,9 km) and the wonderful watercolour paintings he created along the way are the proof of it.

-Before doing this hike, please find out more about the current conditions of the trail on site.
+Before undertaking this hike, please find out more about the current conditions of the path on site.